bparanj/crystal/security/setup/proxmox.md

 Yes, you can use a VMware image in Proxmox Virtual Environment (PVE).
 Proxmox supports the import and conversion of VMware virtual machines.
-Here are the general steps to achieve this:
+Here are the steps to achieve this:

 ### Steps to Import a VMware Image into Proxmox VE